Bluesberry Jam

+Bluesberry Jam was an American blues rock band active in the 1960s.
 Among the members of the band were future Canned Heat drummer Adolfo "Fito" de la Parra and guitarist Ted Greene and Charlie Allen, future front man of Pacific Gas & Electric.
 Another notable member was Frank Cook who was with Canned Heat and would end up in Pacific Gas & Electric.